nightroman/FarNet/PowerShellFar/README.md

 ---

-Interactive editors may be more convenient than consoles.
-But they have limitations.
-Some of them are described below.
+Interactives may be more convenient than consoles.
+They have some features and limitations:

 **Any interactive**